January 25, 2002

 A motion was made and seconded to adopt the recommendations of the Public Policy committee.
 Motion carried.

-Strategic Planning—Nancy Diehl, Chairperson
+Strategic Planning—Nancy Diehl, Chair

-Nominating Committee—Charles Toy, Chairperson
+Nominating Committee—Charles Toy, Chair

 Mr. Toy reported Don Tucker's resignation from District I, representing Oakland, Lapeer and St. Clair Counties.
 The Committee is seeking nominations for qualified individuals, keeping in mind Strategic Plan Goal 4.5, to "increase and evidence the Bar's commitment to diversity".
 Letters to local and specialty bars will be sent, and recommendations should be forwarded to Charles Toy, prior to their next committee meeting on February 20.
 Ms. Diehl noted that since this is an appointment for the remainder of a term ending in September 2002, the person filling this seat will immediately need to file a petition for re-election to remain on the Board.

-Member Services—Scott Brinkmeyer, Chairperson
+Member Services—Scott Brinkmeyer, Chair

 Research Services: Mr. Brinkmeyer reported that the contract with Lois would expire March 1.
 Though we are receiving approximately $100,000 in non-dues revenue annually, mixed reactions regarding the quality of that program have led to the review of this contract by the State Bar Member Services Committee.
 Others considered include Westlaw, Nexus, and Casemaker.
 The committee recommends maintaining the Lois System through the remainder of the contract in a non-exclusive agreement, while assessing other programs.